sashikers/burger/README.md

 ### Objective
 Utilize MySQL, Node, Express, Handlebars, and a custom ORM.
 Use MVC design pattern: Use Node and MySQL to query and route data, and Handlebars to generate the HTML.

+### Instructions
+1. Clone the repository
+2. Navigate to the folder in Terminal and install the required node.js packages by typing `npm install`
+3. Create a MySQL database using a GUI of your choice or via a command line by:
+..1.
+Logging into the database by typing `mysql -u root -p` ..2.
+Within the `mysql>` command line, create the database: `source schema.sql` ..3.
+Then seed the database: `source seeds.sql`
+..4.
+Exit the `mysql>` command line: `exit`
+4. In Terminal, create a server connection by running `node server.js`
+5. In browser, navigate to `localhost:`, appending the appropriate port

 ### Overview